plpxsk/bert-qa/README.md

                 --context "BLOOM has 176 billion parameters and can generate text in 46 natural languages and 13 programming languages."
 Running inference...
 # Context, Question:
 BLOOM has 176 billion parameters and can generate text in 46 natural languages and 13 programming languages.

 How many programming languages does BLOOM support?

-Answer:  languages and 13 programming
+Answer:  176 billion
-Score:  4.9233527183532715
+Score:  10.352056980133057
 ```

 ### Performance